 Content, learning application, learning system, and portal providers can partake in a wide variety of tools and reference implementations, including conversion of SCORM to Common Cartridge by joining the Common Cartridge Alliance.
 For more details visit: /cc/alliance.html

-IMS Global is supported by over 130 organizations – the world’s leaders in educational and learning technology, including leading learning technology product suppliers and publishers, leading institutions of learning, and leading government and professional consortia.
-Current Contributing Members of IMS GLC are listed at /members.html .
+1EdTech is supported by over 130 organizations – the world’s leaders in educational and learning technology, including leading learning technology product suppliers and publishers, leading institutions of learning, and leading government and professional consortia.
+Current Contributing Members of 1EdTech GLC are listed at /members.html .